arschles/go-in-5-minutes/www/content/screencast/episode_22_buffalo_advanced_routing.md

 We learned about [Buffalo](https://gobuffalo.io) basics in [Episode 21](https://www.goin5minutes.com/screencast/episode_21_buffalo_intro/), and today we're going to keep the fun going!
-We're gonna talk about taking advantage of more advanced features in the Buffalo request router to build more powerful website.
+We're gonna talk about taking advantage of more advanced features in the Buffalo request router to build more powerful websites.

 <!--more-->